Blood vessels of the face and scalp

 - Identify the main tributaries of the superficial veins of the face and scalp, as well as their draining areas.

 The arterial supply of the face and scalp originates almost exclusively from the external carotid artery.
-The vast majority of the supply to the skin and muscles of the face originates from the facial artery, which arises as the 4th branch of the external carotid artery.
-Additional supply to the face stems from the maxillary artery, which is the 7th branch of the external carotid artery.
+The vast majority of the supply to the skin and muscles of the face originates from the facial artery.
+Additional supply to the face stems from the maxillary artery, which is a branch of the external carotid artery.
 Other branches of the external carotid artery mostly supply the scalp, and include the posterior auricular, occipital and superficial temporal arteries.
 While most of the face is supplied by the branches of the external carotid, a major contributor to the arterial supply is the ophthalmic artery, a branch of the internal carotid artery.

 The venous drainage of the face and the scalp is mostly analogue to the arterial supply.
 The most notable vein is the facial vein, that runs a similar course to its arterial counterpart, receives many tributaries along its course, and ultimately drains into the internal jugular vein.